-Pursuant to each of their respective employment agreements with us, if Messrs.
-Clavelli's, Goldan's or Marino's, as applicable, employment is terminated by us without "cause" or by Messrs.
-Clavelli, Goldan or Marino, as applicable, for "good reason," each as defined in their respective employment agreement, then Messrs.
-Clavelli, Goldan or Marino, as applicable, is entitled to receive the following severance benefits, subject to his execution and non-revocation of a release of claims and compliance with the restrictive covenants set forth in his employment agreement:
+Pursuant to Mr. Marino's amended and restated employment agreement with us, if Mr. Marino's employment is terminated by us without "cause" or by Mr. Marino for "good reason," as defined in his employment agreement, then Mr. Marino is entitled to receive the following severance benefits, subject to his execution and non-revocation of a release of claims and compliance with the restrictive covenants set forth in his employment agreement:

-• an amount equal to twelve (12) months of their respective base salary at the rate in effect on his date of termination, payable in accordance with our normal payroll practices over the twelve (12) month period following termination; and

-• continuation of coverage under our group health insurance plan through COBRA at active employee rates for a period of twelve (12) months at the same level of coverage he elected during his employment and on the same terms and conditions generally afforded to active employees, provided he and his eligible dependents enroll with our COBRA administrator within sixty (60) days after the termination date.
+- an amount equal to twelve (12) months of Mr. Marino's base salary at the rate in effect on his date of termination, payable in accordance with our normal payroll practices over the twelve (12) month period following termination; and - continuation of coverage under our group health insurance plan through COBRA at active employee rates for a period of twelve (12) months at the same level of coverage he elected during his employment and on the same terms and conditions generally afforded to active employees, provided he and his eligible dependents enroll with our COBRA administrator within sixty (60) days after the termination date.

-Pursuant to each of their respective employment agreements with us, if Messrs.
-Clavelli's, Goldan's or Marino's, as applicable, employment is terminated by us without "cause" or by Messrs.
-Clavelli, Goldan or Marino, as applicable, for "good reason," in each case, within three (3) months prior to a "change of control" (as defined in the 2010 Plan), or eighteen (18) months after a "change of control," then Messrs.
-Clavelli, Goldan or Marino, as applicable, is entitled to receive the following severance benefits, subject to his execution and non-revocation of a release of claims and compliance with the restrictive covenants set forth in his employment agreement:
+Pursuant to his employment agreement with us, if Mr. Marino's employment is terminated by us without "cause" or by Mr. Marino for "good reason," in each case, within three (3) months prior to a "change of control" (as defined in the 2010 Stock Incentive Plan), or eighteen (18) months after a "change of control," then Mr. Marino is entitled to receive the following severance benefits, subject to his execution and non-revocation of a release of claims and compliance with the restrictive covenants set forth in his employment agreement:

-- an amount equal to 150% of Messrs.
-Clavelli's, Goldan's or Marino's, as applicable, annual base salary and target bonus opportunity at the rate in effect on his date of termination, payable in a single lump sum cash payment; - an amount equal to Messrs.
-Clavelli's, Goldan's or Marino's, as applicable, pro rata annual cash bonus for the year in which the termination of employment occurs, which will be equal to the greater of (x) his target annual cash bonus opportunity for the year in which termination of employment occurs, multiplied by a fraction, the numerator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365), and (y) an annualized amount of bonus for such year as determined by the Board in good faith based on the achievement of objectives up to the change of control, multiplied by a fraction, the numerator of which is the number of days in which he termination of employment occurs, and the denominator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365).
-Such pro rata bonus would be payable in a single lump sum cash payment; - continuation of coverage under our group health insurance plan through COBRA at active employee rates for a period of eighteen (18) months at the same level of coverage he elected during his employment and on the same terms and conditions generally afforded to active employees, provided he and his eligible dependents enroll with our COBRA administrator within sixty (60) days after the termination date; and - all of Messrs.
-Clavelli's, Goldan's or Marino's, as applicable, then-outstanding equity awards granted to him by us will become immediately vested.
+- an amount equal to 150% of Mr. Marino's annual base salary and target bonus opportunity at the rate in effect on his date of termination, payable in a single lump sum cash payment; - an amount equal to Mr. Marino's pro rata annual cash bonus for the year in which the termination of employment occurs, which will be equal to the greater of (x) his target annual cash bonus opportunity for the year in which termination of employment occurs, multiplied by a fraction, the numerator of which is the number of days in which he was employed by Company during the year in which the termination of employment occurs, and the denominator of which is three hundred sixty-five (365), and (y) an annualized amount of bonus for such year as determined by the Board in good faith based on the achievement of objectives up to the change of control, multiplied by a fraction, the numerator of which is three hundred sixty-five (365).
+Such pro rata bonus would be payable in a single lump sum cash payment; - continuation of coverage under our group health insurance plan through COBRA at active employee rates for a period of eighteen (18) months at the same level of coverage he elected during his employment and on the same terms and conditions generally afforded to active employees, provided he and his eligible dependents enroll with our COBRA administrator within sixty (60) days after the termination date; and - all of Mr. Marino's then-outstanding equity awards granted to him by us will become immediately vested.